ygimenez/Pagination-Utils/README.md

 ## Is it really that easy?

-Yes, you can focus on creating epic menus, raking, lists, whatever and leave the boring part for the library to do its job, isn't that awesome?
+Yes, you can focus on creating epic menus, ranking, lists, whatever and leave the boring part for the library to do its job, isn't that awesome?

 ## How do I get it?